 So, we’ve established that more and more people are going to be visiting your website through a mobile device.
 Let’s pretend for a moment that you have the budget to create a brand new website.
 What are the options?

 Responsive design simply means that your website’s layout and images will adjust according to how big the screen it’s being viewed on is.
 A newspaper style website with multiple columns on a desktop will transform to a single column layout on a mobile.
 Here’s an example from Ethan Marcotte’s classic article on responsive web design.

 The World Wildlife Federation have a really nice responsive design.
 Visit their website from a desktop and try resizing your browser to see the different layouts.
+Open Ethical, the platform we've designed for NGOs and non-profits, is responsive.
 The Media Queries website has lots more examples.

 Having just one website to create and maintain is the main benefit of responsive design.
 The alternative is one website for desktop and one for mobile.
 A real pain, especially when devices with new screen sizes come out.
 You can’t guarantee that your site won’t break.
 With responsive design you’re covered.

 Responsive design can be expensive compared to traditional design techniques.
 Your designer will need to consider how your site will look at different sizes.
 And that can take a while.
 However, it’s possible to use an off-the-shelf design.
 Many popular content management systems have free responsive designs.
 The tricky thing with free designs is finding one that works well, across all screen sizes, with your specific content.
-We are working on a responsive design for our web package at the moment.
-Subscribe to our blog to find out when the beta version is out.
+Our content management sytem Open Ethical is fully responsive and is designed for NGOs and non-profits.
 We’d be happy to show you around.

 - One website to maintain.